GIGABIT19/CodeAlpha_Basic_Network_Sniffer/README.md

 - Updates the packet and traffic data immediately in the terminal.

 ### Running the Script:
-To run the script, ensure that you have scapy, pandas, and matplotlib installed.
+To run the script, ensure that you have scapy, and pandas installed.
 You can - ----- install them using pip:

 ```bash
 pip install scapy pandas